Cruel Media Memories

 Out of that came two years of fighting off pneumonia, trying to keep this tiny being alive.
 Once through those two years, he was the healthiest of all the members of our family.

-In August of that year, I packed up our infant son, putting him in the Sunbeam’s jump seat, my husband’s two and a half seater sports car.
+In August of that year, I packed up our infant son, putting him in the Sunbeam‘s jump seat, my husband’s two-and-a-half-seater sports car.
 Then, I struggled to get Paul into the front passenger seat of the small car.
-He was unsteady in gait as he had a temperature of 103 0F (39.5 0C), which was equivalent to 104 0F (40 0C), as his average was one lower than the normal.
+He was unsteady in gait as he had a temperature of 103 0F (39.5 0C), which was equivalent to 104 0F (40 0C), as his average was one lower than the norm.

 I did not like driving, let alone driving at night but living in East Quogue at the time, the drive to the closest hospital in Riverhead, New York was maybe eight to ten miles, and as late as it was, after midnight, in 1966, the route was almost deserted.
 I put on the radio with music to keep me focused and the baby quiet as he too needed music to keep him asleep.
 Paul continued in a delirium.